manweile/MusicProcessing/scripts/script_intsructions.md

 ```

 ## Modify PYTHONPATH
-Modifying the PYTHONPATH is essentially duplicating what pip install <package> does
+Modifying the PYTHONPATH is essentially duplicating what pip install <package> does.

 ### Ubuntu
 - Open ~/.bashrc for editing